Somerset-LDP/Discovery/dev_utils/key_management/README.md

 **Purpose:** Creates 256-bit (32-byte) data encryption keys (DEKs) that are encrypted with a KMS Customer Master Key (CMK) for the pseudonymisation Lambda function.

-**Note:** The script generates AES-256 keys (256 bits).
-For AES-SIV, which requires 512-bit keys, two AES-256 keys can be concatenated, or the key derivation can be handled within the pseudonymisation service.

 ## Usage

 ```bash